learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 In this section, you're looking to investigate whether women and children survived more than men, or that rich passengers were more likely to survive than poor passengers.
 The easiest way to confirm this is to slice the data into DataFrames that contain each subgroup, and then quickly visualize the survival rate of each subgroup with histograms.

-In the cell below, create a DataFrame that contains passengers that are female, as well as children (males included) under the age of 15 (exclusive).
+In the cell below, create a DataFrame that contains passengers that are female, as well as children (males included) ages 15 and under.

-Additionally, create a DataFrame that contains only male passengers of all ages.
+Additionally, create a DataFrame that contains only adult male passengers over the age of 15.

 ```python